gwetchen/TurtleRestoDruidResources/readme.md

 - Tier 3 2set is a very strong setbonus, no matter what spec you choose to play.
 Once you have it, you should use empty globals to put rejuvs on your rogues/ferals.
 The rank doesn't seem to matter so it can be r1 if you don't think they'll take damage.
 Can also maintain on self for mana ticks.

-- Both Gensis and Gift of Nature now scale with Healing Power as of 1.18.
+- Both Genesis and Gift of Nature now scale with Healing Power as of 1.18.

 ### Tree/Moonglow:
 If you are the only resto druid in the raid, this is usually your go to.
 The tree aura provides a strong buff to your healing group.